 When stitching, use a third of each piece of metallic thread (so for six-stranded thread use two strands).
 For the black and brown thread, use half (so for six-stranded thread use three strands).
 Metallic thread can be tricky to work with, so cut shorter pieces than you’d normally use and take your time.
 We ordered our mini sequins from www.simplysequins.co.uk and found the polystyrene wreath at www.craftmill.co.uk.
+Check out our embroidery for beginners guide to learn all the stitches and head to our embroidery starter kit for everything you need to make your felt Christmas wreath.

 - Polystyrene wreath base, 17cm (63⁄4″)